 Most of the homes in Beverley Hills (one of the planners was named Beverley) were of rather small and basic design, with expansions being added as new owners came and old owners went over the years.
 Our home saw five expansions between 1939 and today (thought it’s still of only moderate square footage).

-Well, a few years ago one, of our neighbors mentioned that she had located a 1930s brochure promoting the under construction Beverley Hills neighborhood.
-Being one intrigued by the histories of things, I asked if I might scan the item to archive and share.
+Well, a few years ago one of our neighbors mentioned that she had located a 1930s brochure promoting the under-construction Beverley Hills neighborhood.
+Being one who is intrigued by the histories of things, I asked if I might scan the item to archive and share.
 The result is the PDF document you see here (click the photo to link over).
 The illustrations and the language within are certainly from a different time.

-While the street my family and I live on cannot be seen in the included aerial photo — it hadn’t been built yet — the area shown does happen to be the part of the neighborhood we first stumbled into and found so appealing, in searching Alexandria for a larger home than our Old Town dwelling.
+While the street my family and I live on cannot be seen in the included aerial photo — it hadn’t been laid yet — the area shown does happen to be the part of the neighborhood we first stumbled into and found so appealing in searching Alexandria for a larger home than our Old Town dwelling.

-I was thrilled to find this little piece of history that hits so…close to home.✢ ✢ Leave a comment
+I was thrilled to find this little piece of history that hits so…close to home.

 Here in Alexandria, my family and I visit the local libraries rather frequently (we have an eight year old daughter).
 The libraries around here are excellent — expansive and full of books, audio / video media, and computers for the public galore.